AjjMC/ajjgui/README.md

 /scoreboard players set @e[type=minecraft:marker,tag=ajjgui.gui,sort=nearest,limit=1] ajjgui.page 0
 ```

-Then, in the same tick:
+Then, in the same tick (not required if the above command is run from a widget):

 ```
 /function ajjgui:_reload